isomerpages/moe-victoriajc/_level-up/Arts Enrichment, Scholarships & Outreach Programme (AESOP).md

 <p>The Arts Enrichment Programme is open to all students in the Arts Stream.
 In this multidisciplinary study, every question is a journey into the heart of what makes us human.
-Authentic learning experiences abound for those who choose to participate with enthusiasm.Through AESOP initiatives, an Arts Faculty Student will be:</p>
+Authentic learning experiences abound for those who choose to participate with enthusiasm.
+Through AESOP initiatives, an Arts Faculty Student will be:</p>
 <ul data-tight="true" class="tight">
 <li>